cristiandonosoc/Notes/Proposals/hw_breakpoint_proposal.md

 This document outlines how zxdb should implement hw breakpoints and what support is needed from zircon.

+## Questions

+- What does it mean to be attached?
+- When do we start saving those registers?

 ## Other Debuggers

 ### GDB